verifa/website/src/posts/helsinki-hashicorp-user-group-meetup-5.md

 Speaker reveals are ongoing, and so far we can confirm:

-[Amir Altamimi](https://www.linkedin.com/in/amir-altamimi-33bb262/), Partner Sales Manager, HashiCorp: Welcome and greetings from HashiCorp

 [Toni Kangas](https://www.linkedin.com/in/tonikangas/), Senior Engineer at UpCloud: How to codify your cloud infra using UpCloud CDK for Terraform provider

 [Jacob Lärfors](https://www.linkedin.com/in/jlarfors/), CEO & [Mike Vainio](https://www.linkedin.com/in/mikevainio/), Technical Consultant at Verifa: Accessing secrets on Vault in Kubernetes

+Plus some welcoming words from [Amir Altamimi](https://www.linkedin.com/in/amir-altamimi-33bb262/), Partner Sales Manager, HashiCorp

 See you at the fifth Helsinki HUG!